adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-11-the-ultimate-guide-to-hugo-sections.md

         └── leadership
 ```

-If the XYZ Company site is to have only one page for the “leadership” content, `content/about-us/leadership/`&nbsp;needn’t be a nested section.
-So — because `content/about-us/`&nbsp;*is* a section — either of the following will result in a regular, *single* page at `xyzcompany.com/about-us/leadership/`\:
+If the XYZ Company site is to have only one page for the “leadership” content, `content/about-us/leadership/` needn’t be a nested section.
+So — because `content/about-us/` *is* a section — either of the following will result in a regular, *single* page at `xyzcompany.com/about-us/leadership/`\:

 * `content/about-us/leadership/index.md`
 * `content/about-us/leadership.md`

-You can see that, in this case, the index file is called `index.md`&nbsp;rather than `_index.md`.
+You can see that, in this case, the index file is called `index.md` rather than `_index.md`.
 But why?
 Read on.

-## Bundles — and that pesky underscore&nbsp;
+## Bundles — and that pesky underscore

-We’re now delving into a potentially puzzling aspect of Hugo site structure, namely the ever-popular “`_index.md`&nbsp;*vs.*&nbsp;`index.md`” question: which one do you use, and why?
+We’re now delving into a potentially puzzling aspect of Hugo site structure, namely the ever-popular “`_index.md` *vs.* `index.md`” question: which one do you use, and why?

-That brings us to Hugo’s&nbsp;[*page bundles*](https://gohugo.io/content-management/page-bundles/).
+That brings us to Hugo’s [*page bundles*](https://gohugo.io/content-management/page-bundles/).
 They’re mainly a way to group content with any related resources, such as images and PDFs.
 Hugo uses a *tree metaphor* to define the two most commonly encountered bundle types:

 * *Branch bundle* — Its index file is called `_index.md`.
 It can have “children,” such as nested folders.
-If there are additional `.md`&nbsp;files within, each will get its own navigable URL.
+If there are additional `.md` files within, each will get its own navigable URL.
 As we hinted earlier, **only a folder that’s a branch bundle can be a section.** By default, Hugo treats its index file as a list of the section’s contents, but, as we’ll see, you can exercise more control over this.
-* *Leaf bundle* — Its index file is called `index.md`&nbsp;and, at build time, becomes a regular web page, not a list.
+* *Leaf bundle* — Its index file is called `index.md` and, at build time, becomes a regular web page, not a list.
 It can’t be a section, and therefore can have no “children.”
-Any additional `.md`&nbsp;file in a leaf bundle *won’t* get its own navigable URL Other items within a leaf bundle are&nbsp;[page resources](https://gohugo.io/content-management/page-resources/) for the `index.md` file (more on that in the following example).
+Any additional `.md` file in a leaf bundle *won’t* get its own navigable URL Other items within a leaf bundle are [page resources](https://gohugo.io/content-management/page-resources/) for the `index.md` file (more on that in the following example).

 Perhaps the XYZ Company website has this for `product1`\: